ASNeG/ASNeG.github.io/projects/opcuastack.md

 layout: project_page
 about: |

-  ASNeG OPC UA Stack is an open source framework for development and distribution of OPC UA client\\server applications.
+  ASNeG OPC UA Stack is an open source C++ framework for development and distribution of OPC UA client\\server applications.
   It provides SDK to write your applications in C++ and an infrastructure to run and distribute them.

   The stack contains the following parts: